Skafir/Skafir/README.md

 <h2> About Me 🎓 </h2>

-- 🏆 I want to be a fullstack or web developper.
+- 🏆 I want to be a fullstack or game developper.
 - 💻 I am a student in development.
 - 👯 I live in France.